|

 next to the Beam Street centre), the new park will provide Nantwich

-which patients now have to travel to Leighton Hospital for - dental
+which patients now have to travel to Leighton Hospital for.
+These are dental

 care, physiotherapy, podiatry, nursing and midwifery, minor operations,